soopark0221/auction-gym/README.md

 ## Efficient Multi-Agent Auction Bidding in Online Ad-Auction

 This is the source code for Multi-agent Auction Bidding.
-It is based on AuctionGym simulation environment. [paper](https://www.amazon.science/publications/learning-to-bid-with-auctiongym)
+It is based on AuctionGym simulation environment. [paper link](https://www.amazon.science/publications/learning-to-bid-with-auctiongym)

 ## Requirements
 PyTorch, version: 1.13.1